 Items not requiring authorisation prior to acceptance

-The following instances are considered to be of a minor nature and therefore Tatton staff do not require authorisation from a Tatton Director to:
+The following instances are of a minor nature and therefore Tatton staff do not require authorisation from a Tatton Director to:

 - Either provide or accept, where the minor non-monetary benefit is no more than £40 in value; and